cheesycod/mewld/README.md

 ## Diagnostics

 Whenever a diagnostic is sent over the ``$CHANNEL`` channel, the cluster must respond with a ``diag`` (see Operations table) within 10 seconds. **A diagnostic can be identified based on the existence of a ``diag`` key**

+## FAQ

+- Why are there so many ``PingCheckStop <- i.ClusterID``?

+**Answer:** To ensure that no erroneous ping checks are still running in background thus leading to random cluster death.